 It is not a coincidence, therefore, that we asked Prof. Alessandro Pizzorusso, former President of the Italian Association of Comparative law, to launch the STALS website with a paper of his: we understand this contribution as a sign of continuity with the Italian Studies in Law experience.

-STALS is an initiative of Sant’Anna School students interested and active in the field of constitutional legal studies.
+STALS is an initiative of Scuola Superiore Sant'Anna interested and active in the field of constitutional legal studies.
 Its aim, nevertheless, shall be that of giving young scholars from all around the world a concrete possibility of having their ideas published (by writing papers not only in English but also in French or Spanish) therefore we are glad to invite everyone to join our project.

 By Prof. Paolo Carrozza

-Full Professor of European and Comparative Public Law at the Sant’Anna School of Advanced Studies, Pisa, and STALS editor
+Full Professor of European and Comparative Public Law at Scuola Superiore Sant'Anna, Pisa, and STALS editor